mayaif/hygraph-blog/README.md

+# hygraph-blog

+Headless Blog website with NextJS and React, Tailwind CSS for styling and Hygraph for content management with GraphQl as query language.
+It has featured and recent posts, categories, full markdown articles, author information, comments and it is fully responsive.

+Fork and clone this repository to create your own blog website.

+Setup:

+npm install && npm run dev

+** Important
+  Create an Hygraph account -> new project -> settings: create an auth token and endpoint (content API).
+Add these as environment variables.

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.2)](https://tailwindcss.com/blog/tailwindcss-v3-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).